AmateursLeague/sneaky-package/README.md

 For those who are unaware of what a **pip package** is, a pip package allows the user to manage, install, update, and remove Python packages from the Python Package Index (PyPi).
 These packages contain a collection of libraries and modules that can be further used in your code.

-## Technologies Used
+## 🟡Technologies Used
-The project is based totally on Python,
+The project is based totally on Python, that is a high-level programming language known for its clear syntax and readability, making it an excellent choice for beginners.
+Contributors should keep in mind that this package exploits security permissions in pip, so it is expected that you maintain pip standards while working.

 ## 🪪Licence
 The purpose of this project is educational and the intend is just to test the vulneribilities of pip package.
 This package is licensed under the [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), allowing you to sneakily use and modify it as needed.